“There is something about life that is infinitely deeper than all the expectations and roles and performance stuff of my outer life.”

 – John Ortberg

-It’s April 2020.
-Life has changed completely in the last month because of the virus.
-So many things have come to a dead stop.
-Conveniences dry up, isolation runs rampant, and uncertainty has blown in like a sand storm that coats everything.
-It feels a little like a desert.
-And something in me wants to grow things and make them beautiful.
-My friend gives me seeds and I plant vegetable and herb seeds in tiny containers, all herded into a larger Tupperware container that sits on a low windowsill in my condo.
-I buy a mail-order live plant.
-I am planted deep in God’s Word every day.
+It was April 2020.
+Life had changed completely in a month’s time because of the virus.
+Remember?
+So many things came to a dead stop.
+Conveniences dried up, isolation ran rampant, and uncertainty blew in.
+It felt like a desert.
+And something in me wanted to grow things and make them beautiful.
+My friend gave me seeds and I planted vegetable and herb seeds in tiny containers, all herded into a larger Tupperware container that sat on a low windowsill in my condo.
+We couldn’t buy plants at stores, so I bought a live plant online for delivery.
+I was planted deep in God’s Word every day.

-And I join an on-line art club that celebrates the colorful and joyful.
-I’m just a wannabe artist, but I order paints and canvases.
-To my surprise, our artist teacher tells us to start off by painting our canvases solid black.
-We then learn how to spread bright white thick over the black and layer color with abandon.
-Mine is so far from perfect.
-But I learn that the darkness underneath adds a secret depth and richness to the canvas.
-I will come to think of it as redemption.
+And I joined an on-line art club that celebrates the colorful and joyful.
+I’m just a wannabe artist, but I ordered paints and canvases.
+To my surprise, our artist teacher told us to start off by painting our canvases solid black.
+We then learned how to spread bright white thick over the black and layer color with abandon.
+Mine was so far from perfect.
+But I learned that the darkness underneath adds a secret depth and richness to the canvas.

-And so when I find this quote about God: “He paints Himself in the depths of our souls,” I like to visualize it.
+I could visualize it.
 God pouring His beauty and spilling His light out over my black canvas.

-I can’t understand how, in the darkest of times, the aftermath of my own life explosion, the beginning of an unprecedented world pandemic, I feel such joy.
+I could not understand how, in the darkest of times, in the aftermath of my own life explosion, during the beginning of an unprecedented world pandemic, I could feel such joy.

-Now it’s a year later – April 2021.
-I am at my sister-in-law’s funeral service.
-I walk down the long gravel parking lot and I sit on the fourth pew back in a small Baptist church in a small Ohio town.
-After I’m seated a bit, I notice the sanctuary is a white rectangular box with dim rows of fluorescent lights overhead and not a window in sight.
-The one decorative element keeps catching my eye — a large dove painted above the baptismal.
-Somewhere in the back of my mind, I wonder how the boxed-in dove will fly out.
-And I think about Lynn, just 59 years old.
+Skip ahead a year to April 2021.
+I attended my sister-in-law’s funeral service, walking down the long gravel parking lot and then up to the fourth pew in a small Baptist church in a small Ohio town.
+The sanctuary was a white rectangular box with dim rows of fluorescent lights overhead and not a window in sight.
+The one decorative element kept catching my eye — a large dove painted above the baptismal.
+Somewhere in the back of my mind, I wondered how the boxed-in dove would fly out.
+And I thought about Lynn, just 59 years old.
 She struggled with poor health, but still, death was unexpected.
 Unwelcome.
-During the visiting before the service, I catch up with my ex-husband’s family.
-And part of the time, I sit alone and pray.
-I tell God (as if He doesn’t know) how time eventually gets us.
+As I sat praying, I told God (as if He didn’t know) how time eventually gets us.
 How hard the years can be.
 How hard — the letting go of loved ones and long-held expectations.
 Life in a long room where it sometimes seems there’s no window to fly out and up.

-The funeral service starts and the preacher must not have known Lynn much because he says he doesn’t know if she’s in heaven.
-Then he holds up the words that point to salvation — for those who think about flying.
-I watch the face of her grieving daughter … my daughter’s age … and, to be honest, I’m restless.
-I want to get up and ask if we can talk about how there’s something more beautiful than anything else in this room.
+The preacher didn’t know Lynn well and said he doesn’t know if she’s in heaven.
+I watched the face of her grieving daughter … my daughter’s age … and, to be honest, I was restless.
+I wanted to get up and ask if we could talk about how there’s something more beautiful than anything else in this room.
 Something astounding and precious.
-Something that far outshines the bright splash of flowers around the empty body and the painted dove on the wall: it’s the beauty painted in my sister-in-law’s soul.
+Something that far outshines the bright splash of flowers around the empty body and the painted dove on the wall: it was the beauty painted in my sister-in-law’s soul.
 Her deep love for her family and how she treasured being a mom and wife.
 Her kindness and compassion.
 Her big heart for taking in foster children, mothering her “babies.”
-Her courage in the face of heart problems, losing a leg to diabetes, going on disability.
+Her courage in the face of major health problems.
 Her heart-coming to God in recent years and her readiness to praise Him.
-Her giving spirit.
-Her quickness to message me, “I love you,” when I was no longer family.
-A life pointing to salvation more beautifully than any words.
+Her quickness to message me, “I love you,” when I was no longer family due to divorce.
+A heart pointing to salvation more beautifully than any words.
 An open window for Lynn, flown free of life’s pain.
-Before she left, she invested her true worth – the extensive love she had to give — in her family and friends.
+Before she left, she invested her true worth – the Godly love she had to give — in her family and friends.
 It’s not gone.

 “He paints himself in the depths of our souls.”